trizen/sidef/TUTORIAL.md

 ### Functional pattern matching

-This is one of the newest and nicest features of Sidef and it's available starting with version 2.12.

-The feature looks like this:
+This feature looks like this:

 ```ruby
 func fib ((0)) { 0 }